English PEN

 PEN was founded in 1926.
 It’s an international organisation of writers who now have 140 centres round the world.

-I joined English PEN over thirty years ago.
+I joined English PEN over forty years ago.
 It was immediately interesting to become part of a writers’ club.
 There were evenings in which writers’ talked about themselves and their books.
 These days that’s a commonplace activity, with book festivals and bookshops providing so many events that it’s hard to choose.

 But back in the eighties there was still very few places to meet other writers